-Make sure your payment platform offers bench marking data that targets similar businesses.
-This data can be used to get updated pricing analysis to make sure you are pricing your goods or services right.
-Basic billing solutions don’t offer analysis based insights you would get from bench marking data.
+Make sure your payment platform offers benchmarking data that targets similar businesses.
+This data can be used to get updated pricing analysis making sure you are pricing your goods or services right.
+Essential billing solutions don’t offer analysis-based insights you would get from benchmarking data.

 3. Customer Retention

-On a grand scale, involuntary churn causes a business to fall short of estimated growth and profits.
-When subscriptions are canceled without action from the customer it severely impacts revenue projections.
+On a grand scale, involuntary churn can cause a business to fall short of estimated growth and profits.
+When subscriptions are canceled without action from the customer, it severely impacts revenue projections.

-Consider what happened to Netflix in 2015 as the U.S. switch to EMV cards.
+Consider what happened to Netflix in 2015 as the U.S. switched to EMV cards.
 According to Bloomberg, the company claimed its stunted growth in the 3rd quarter of 2015 was a result of massive involuntary churn.
 As subscribers received new EMV cards, their old ones were automatically deactivated.
-When customers didn’t update their information on Netflix their payment couldn’t go through and their subscriptions were canceled.
-The transition also caused issue with Netflix’s payment processor.
+When customers didn’t update their information on Netflix, their payments couldn’t go through, and subscriptions were canceled.
+The transition also caused an issue with Netflix’s payment processor.

 The resulting involuntary churn left Netflix with 880,000 new U.S. subscribers, which were far below the $1.3 million Wall Street expected.
 As a result, Netflix shares fell nearly 7%.
 This situation can happen to subscription billing businesses in any industry.

 Retention via Email